Milan: Climate

 Milan features a mid-latitude, four-season humid subtropical climate (Cfa), according to the Köppen climate classification.
 Milan's climate is similar to much of Northern Italy's inland plains, with hot, humid summers and cold, foggy winters.
 The Alps and Apennine Mountains form a natural barrier that protects the city from the major circulations coming from northern Europe and the sea.

 During winter daily average temperatures can fall below freezing (0 C) and accumulations of snow can occur: the historic average of Milan's area is 25 cm in the period between 1961 and 1990, with a record of 90 cm in January 1985.
 In the suburbs the average can reach 36 cm.
 The city receives on average seven days of snow per year.

 The city was often shrouded in thick cloud or fog during winter, although the removal of rice paddies from the southern neighbourhoods and the urban heat island effect have greatly reduced this occurrence since the turn of the 21st century.
-Occasionally, the Foehn winds cause the temperatures to rise unexpectedly: on 22 January 2012 the daily high reached 16 C while on 22 February 2012 it reached 21 C. Air pollution levels rise significantly in wintertime when cold air clings to the soil, causing Milan to be one of Europe's most polluted cities.
+Occasionally, the Foehn winds cause the temperatures to rise unexpectedly: on 22 January 2012 the daily high reached 16 C while on 22 February 2012 it reached 21 C. Air pollution levels rise significantly in wintertime when temperature inversions form and persist, causing Milan to be one of Europe's most polluted cities.